Circuital

 Circuital is the sixth studio album by American rock band My Morning Jacket.
 It was released on May 31, 2011.

 The album received mainly positive reviews and sold 55,000 copies in the first week of release.
 It debuted at number 5 on the Billboard 200, improving on the band's previous highest debuting album Evil Urges, which entered the chart at number 9.
-This album peaked #1 on the independent albums chart,#3 on the rock albums, and #3 on the alternative albums charts.
+This album peaked at 1 on the independent albums chart, 3 on the rock albums, and 3 on the alternative albums charts.
 The album has sold 208,000 copies in the US as of April 2015.

 The album was also released as a double 12" 45 RPM vinyl set and as a deluxe vinyl edition.
 As promotion for the album, the band gave away one free download per week for six weeks until April 12.
-The first five tracks were recorded during their shows at New York’s Terminal 5 in October 2010, while the final download was the new album's title track.
+The first five tracks were recorded during their shows at New York's Terminal 5 in October 2010, while the final download was the new album's title track.